 The accompanying Consolidated Financial Statements (the "Financial Statements") have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP").
 In the opinion of management, all adjustments necessary for a fair presentation of the Financial Statements have been included.
 Such adjustments are of a normal, recurring nature.
-We have reclassified certain immaterial amounts in the prior years' assets section of the consolidated balance sheets, operating activities section and financing activities section of the consolidated statement of cash flows to conform to the current year presentation.
+We have reclassified certain immaterial amounts in the prior years' operating activities section section of the consolidated statement of cash flows to conform to the current year presentation.